EGO4D-Consortium/evalai-demonstrator-proficiency/README.md

 ## Challenge setup

 A repo and associated EvalAI challenge page will be created (and pre-configured) for each benchmark.
 Each POC needs to modify and push a series of challenge specific files.
-Important: push all changes to the challenge branch (not main).

 ```
 ├── annotations                                 # Contains the annotations for Dataset splits